RonyAkhter/RonyAkhter/README.md

-- 👋 Hi, I’m @RonyAkhter
+- 👋 Hi, I’m RonyAkhter
 - 👀 I’m interested in learning.
 - 🌱 I’m currently learning how to work on Github.
 - 💞️ I’m looking to collaborate on a project.